Advertiser Disclosure

 But that doesn’t necessarily mean employers aren’t hiring administrative assistants.
 Rather, assistant roles are changing.
 In addition to traditional office-bound roles, the advent of fully remote, all-digital roles creates more opportunities for organized, self-motivated professionals with flexible schedules and innate hustle.

-Virtual assistants perform an array of administrative functions from the comfort of their own homes, some juggling dozens of clients on multiple continents.
+Virtual assistants perform various administrative functions from their homes, juggling dozens of clients on multiple continents.

-For most nonspecialized roles, a few weeks of informal on-the-job training is all that’s required to bring new hires up to speed.
-Capable workers have ample opportunities for growth as well, such as rising to office manager after a few years or obtaining a paralegal certificate to take on more specialized duties.
+For most non specialized roles, a few weeks of informal on-the-job training is required to bring new hires up to speed.
+Capable workers also have ample growth opportunities, such as rising to office manager after a few years or obtaining a paralegal certificate to take on more specialized duties.

 • Degree or Certificate Requirements: High school diploma or equivalent; some postsecondary coursework may be helpful